 VMware offers certain categories of I/O filters.
 In addition, third-party vendors can create the I/O filters.
 Typically, they are distributed as packages that provide an installer to deploy the filter components on vCenter Server and ESXi host clusters.

-When I/O filters are deployed on the cluster, vCenter Server configures and registers an I/O filter storage provider, also called a VASA provider, for each host in the cluster.
+After the I/O filters are deployed, vCenter Server configures and registers an I/O filter storage provider, also called a VASA provider, for each host in the cluster.
 The storage providers communicate with vCenter Server and make data services offered by the I/O filter visible in the VM Storage Policies interface.
 You can reference these data services when defining common rules for a VM policy.
 After you associate virtual disks with this policy, the I/O filters are enabled on the virtual disks.

 I/O filters can support all datastore types including the following: